DevSkillsHQ/transaction-management-backend-level-1/README.md

 ### Working in a Gitpod environment

-If you prefer to avoid installing dependencies like Docker or npm on your local machine, Gitpod offers a handy solution.
+If you prefer to avoid installing dependencies like npm on your local machine, Gitpod offers a handy solution.
 It provides free access to preconfigured, in-browser IDEs that are ready for immediate use.

 To utilize this for your repository, here's what you need to do: